madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 vim -u NONE
 ```

 Anecdotally, a friend following that advice found once himself once a broken Linux server having only `ed` command available.
-Nerveless, the advice is still sound, thought the level you need to apply it may vary.
+The advice is still sound, thought the level you need to apply it may vary.

 If you panic when starting `vim`, press *Esc* key one more times (so that Vim enters *command-mode*) and then press `:q!`.
-This will quit Vim without saving your changes (note that by chance the reverse `q:` is the *raise panic level* command; it re-shows your panic keys).
+This will quit Vim without saving your changes.
+Note that by chance, the reverse `q:` is the *raise panic level* command; it re-shows your panic keys.
 I will write here commands as `:q!`, which implies entering **command-mode** first by pressing *Esc* key and then pressing `:q!` (where `:` enters the *ex-mode*).

 Vim assumes you own the machine and its disk is encrypted, leaving generous usage traces by default.
 If that is not the case, use `vim -u NONE -i NONE -n` to start Vim in a mode where it does not leak usage information (`-i` means no *.viminfo* file and `-n` means no *swap* temporary file).
 If you forget any of this, use `vim --help` in shell to get a list of command-line options.